uct-cbio/proteomics-pipelines/README.md

 ~~~~

 #### 2.2 Install python dependencies (if not available on your cluster)
-Using a dedicated python virtual environemnt is highly recommended.
+Using a dedicated python virtual environment is highly recommended.
 ~~~~
 cd proteomics-pipelines/lib
 pip3 install -r requirements.txt
 ~~~~

-#### 2.2 Install R dependencies (Optional to enable post-processing with !XTandem)
+#### 2.3 Install R dependencies (Optional to enable post-processing with !XTandem)
 Required dependencies can be installed with a script:
 ~~~~
 cd proteomics-pipelines/bin/R